 Some routes and areas are more generously appointed with hostels and bunkhouses than others.
 The Pennine Way and the Lake District for example, because of their popularity, are very well provided with excellent places, but Northumberland has very few.

 Some hostel organisations have evolved into an umbrella body which includes affiliated hostels who are included on their websites, and who usually offer the same discounts to members.
 One advantage of joining one of the hosteling organisations is that you can get various discounts off the cost of a room and membership of the International organisation Hostelling International.

 In addition to youth hostels, a huge range of independent hostels and bunkhouses around the country can be accessed by referring to the independenthostelguide website.
 There are also various hostel phone apps available for national and international hostels from which you can book ahead.

 Unfortunately I was never taken on hostel holidays as a child otherwise I would have been aware of all the procedures and etiquette which go with hostel life.
 In case you are like me, here are some pointers about what to expect when you stay at a hostel:

 What to expect.

-- You will normally have the choice of a shared dormitory room with bunkbeds (usually single sex) or sometimes a private or family room.
+- You will normally have the choice of a shared dormitory room with bunkbeds (usually but not always single sex) or sometimes a private or family room.

 - You may be expected to make your own bed up when you arrive and put your used bedding in the laundry baskets when you leave.